Mat Salleh Rebellion: Biography of Mat Salleh

-Mat Salleh was born in Inanam.
-His father was Datu Balu, a traditional leader in Inanam and a member of the Suluk community.
+Mat Salleh was born in Inanam, Jesselton (present-day Kota Kinabalu).
+His father was Datu Balu, a traditional leader in Inanam and a Suluk or Tausug.
 His mother was of Bajau descent.
 He had three siblings: Ali, Badin and Bolong.
-The family moved to Sugut, which unlike Inanam, was in the Company's concession but since the abandonment of its tobacco estates, it had reportedly been "left largely to its own devices", and enjoyed relative autonomy.
+The family moved to Sugut, which unlike Inanam, was in the North Borneo Chartered Company's concession but since the abandonment of its tobacco estates, it had reportedly been "left largely to its own devices", and enjoyed relative autonomy.
 There, Datu Bulu assumed a local leadership position along part of the Sugut River on the eastern coast of North Borneo.

 Later in his life, Mat Salleh married a Sulu princess named Dayang Bandang.
-She was related to the Sultan of Sulu's family and her village was at Penggalaban (maguindanaun dialogue), Paitan.
+She was related to the Sultan of Sulu's family and her village was at Penggalaban, Paitan.
 He later inherited his father's local leadership position as the village chieftain in the Lingkabau district and Sungei Sugut.